-AWS is a large, robust offering with a seemingly infinite number of configuration options to tailor your deployment perfectly around your needs.
-However, the flexibility and sheer number of choices that Amazon provides when setting up your services are both a blessing and a curse.
-It can be easy to overlook security loopholes, deploy options that aren’t the most cost-effective, and miss beneficial features which are hidden within the AWS API.
+Cloud computing providers present a large, robust offering with a seemingly infinite number of configuration options to tailor your deployment perfectly around your needs.
+However, the flexibility and sheer number of choices that a cloud provider offers when setting up your services are both a blessing and a curse.
+It can be easy to overlook security loopholes, deploy options that aren’t the most cost-effective, and miss beneficial features which are hidden within the API.

 That’s where CloudCheckr’s best practice checks come in.
 We will take a detailed look at your deployment to ensure your infrastructure is configured properly, and highlight areas that may be cause for concern.
 These checks will focus on four key areas: security, availability, cost and usage.

-While Amazon handles security of their datacenter, AWS users are responsible for network, host, and application-level security.
-CloudCheckr will look and see if you are setting proper permissions, if security groups are being utilized properly, if ACLs are configured correctly, if proper password policies are in place, if resources are accessible by the public internet, and several other items.
+While your cloud computing provider handles security of their datacenter, users are responsible for network, host, and application-level security.
+CloudCheckr will look and see if you are setting proper permissions, if security groups are being utilized properly, if access and permission controls are configured correctly, if proper password policies are in place, if resources are accessible by the public internet, and several other items.

-When items are launched in AWS, it’s important that they are accessible.
-However, sometimes things can go wrong such instances becoming unhealthy, or availability zones becoming unreachable.
+When items are launched in your deployment, it’s important that they are accessible.
+However, sometimes things can go wrong such instances becoming unhealthy, or certain data centers becoming unreachable.
 CloudCheckr will look at your deployment to not only verify that everything is up and running, but also ensure that your architecture is properly configured to respond when things do go awry.

-When launching and maintaining an infrastructure within AWS it’s easy to lose track of what’s out there, and what’s no longer needed.
+When launching and maintaining an infrastructure it’s easy to lose track of what’s out there, and what’s no longer needed.
 CloudCheckr can help with this.
 We will look for items that exists, but aren’t being used, and highlight those for you.
-Cost checks will also show you potential cost savings by making RI purchases and migrating resources to current generation offering types.
+Cost checks will also show you potential cost savings by making RI purchases, optimizing your subscriptions, or leveraging any available discounts, as well as migrating resources to current generation offering types.

-There are many options in AWS which are highly recommended, but that we have found are not consistently or properly deployed.
+There are many options within a cloud environment which, though they are highly recommended, upon further analysis show that they are not consistently or properly deployed.
 CloudCheckr will review your architecture to see whether you are taking advantage of these features, and whether they are being used in the most advantageous way.
-We will ensure that Auto Scaling is configured, and configured properly, within EC2.
-We’ll ensure that the users in IAM are created according to best practices.
+We will ensure that autoscaling is configured, and configured properly, within your servers.
+We’ll ensure that the users in your identity management portals are created according to best practices.
 That backups are taken automatically and retained for an appropriate amount of time.
 And that resources are being properly utilized.

 Using the Report

 The top section of the report allows you to filter your checks by category, resource tag and importance.
 To filter by category, click on the desired tab in the report: Availability, Cost, Security, or Usage.
 Use the Importance dropdown to filter by: high, medium, low, or informational.
-The tag dropdown will consist of the resource tags used within your AWS account (For more information on Resource Tags, see the Amazon website).
+The tag dropdown will consist of the resource tags used within your cloud account.
 The “Show Ignored” checkbox allows you to view and restore those items that you have flagged to ignore (more on that below).

 The items in the report are also categorized with icons and various colors.